 Yet, as spreadsheets grew richer, memory ran short.
 For IBM PCs, the 640K-byte barrier was so limiting that Lotus, Intel, and Microsoft coauthored a standard for accessing expanded memory, which most spreadsheets quickly adopted.

 This was a really big deal.
-What happened was, the ↑5 computer that was already stretched from a ↑4 computer had become so popular, that the 3 biggest software companies in the world agreed on a hack, which worked from 1985 to 1995 to prop their ↑5 system up to ↑6 (until Windows 95 and Linux delivered true ↑6 platforms).
+The ↑5 computer, which was already stretched from a ↑4 computer, had become so popular that the 3 biggest software companies in the world agreed on a hack, which worked from 1985 to 1995 to prop their ↑5 system up to ↑6 (until Windows 95 and Linux delivered true ↑6 platforms).

 A ↑6 computer has 1MB to 8MB of RAM, and most ↑6 computers are 32-bit.
 There are some 16-bit ↑6 computers as mentioned above, but that’s pushing it.